COVID-19 Community hub

 Basingstoke Voluntary Action

-If you would like to volunteer, are thinking about starting a group in your area or have already done so, please visit www.bvaction.org.uk/coronavirus-volunteering or call 01256 423852 to register your group and find contact details for accessing guidance and support.
+If you would like to volunteer, are thinking about starting a group in your area, please visit BVA's volunteering page, email email@example.com or call 01256 423816 to register your group and find contact details for accessing guidance and support.

 Helpline for vulnerable residents

-A new helpline has been set up to help vulnerable residents register for urgent support such as access to essential food or household supplies and collection of medication during the COVID-19 outbreak.
+A helpline was set up following the outbreak to help vulnerable residents register for urgent support such as access to essential food or household supplies and collection of medication during the COVID-19 pandemic.

-The Coronavirus Hampshire Helpline - can be contacted on 0333 370 4000.
-The helpline is available seven days a week, from 9am to 5pm.
+The Coronavirus Hampshire Helpline can be contacted on 0333 370 4000.
+The helpline is available 9am to 5pm on Monday through Thursday and from 9am to 4.30pm on Friday.

 Vulnerable residents who need additional support, and do not have support from family or friends, should call the helpline to register for support.

 We are working closely with community groups across the borough to deliver support.
-More information about the community groups providing support across the borough can be found on the Basingstoke Voluntary Action (BVA) website.
+More information about the community groups providing support across the borough can be found on BVA's website.

 Concerned about a vulnerable person or need help yourself?